covcom/205CDE/labs/11 Unit Testing/worksheet.md

   <script src="spec/notes.spec.js"></script>
 ```

-Finally load up `SpecRunner.html` in the browser inside codio.
+Finally load up `SpecRunner.html` in the browser.
 You should get a web page indicating that no specs have been found (that’s OK because we have not written any).

 ## 3 Defining Our Tests